pedrosouz6/pedrosouz6/README.md

 <br>

-#### No momento, estou melhorando minhas habilidades em React e em paralelo estudando Node! 💻
+#### I'm currently improving my skills in React and in parallel studying Node! 💻